Kia Soul EV review

 In this review

-- 1Verdict - currently readingThe Kia Soul EV is more interesting than the e-Niro, with bold styling, clever technology and a decent range
+- 1Verdict - currently readingThe Kia Soul EV is more interesting than the Niro EV, with its bold styling, generous kit levels and impressive range

 - 4Interior, design and technologyThe Soul EV features a long list of equipment and an excellent infotainment system

-- 5Practicality, comfort and boot spaceThe Soul EV is spacious for passengers, but the boot is smaller than non-electric rivals
+- 5Practicality, comfort and boot spaceThe Soul EV is spacious for passengers, but the boot is smaller than many other electric SUVs